xolox/vim-notes/README.md

 These mappings are currently not enabled by default because they conflict with already useful key mappings, but if you have any suggestions for alternatives feel free to contact me through GitHub or at <peter@peterodding.com>.

-#### Accelerated searching with Python and SQLite
+#### Accelerated searching with Python

 After collecting a fair amount of notes (say more than 5 MB) you will probably start to get annoyed at how long it takes Vim to search through all of your notes.
-To make searching more scalable the notes plug-in includes a Python script which uses a full text index of your notes stored in an SQLite database.
+To make searching more scalable the notes plug-in includes a Python script which uses a persistent full text index of your notes stored in a file.

-The first time the Python script is run it will need to build the complete index which can take a few minutes, but after the index has been initialized updates and searches should be more or less instantaneous.
+The first time the Python script is run it will need to build the complete index which can take a moment, but after the index has been initialized updates and searches should be more or less instantaneous.

 ### The `:RelatedNotes` command